 Problem: Agile Scrum teams do not have all the resources needed within the team to be self sufficient and autonomous.
 As a result, teams are waiting on other internal resources for approvals or answers to questions in order to complete a Sprint - or keep these items on the backlog because effort estimation is too high.
 This results in decreased time to market, losing what could have been a competitive advantage, and lower revenue.

 Solution: Create cross-functional teams so that each Sprint can be completed with necessary access to security, architecture, QA, and other resources.
-This doesn’t mean each team needs a dedicated resource from each discipline – one resource can support multiple teams and the information needed can be greatly augmented by creating guildes where the subject matter expert (SME) can “deputize” multiple people on what is required to meet policy and published standards as well as a dedicated channel of communication to the SME greatly simplifying and speeding up the approval process.
+This doesn’t mean each team needs a dedicated resource from each discipline – one resource can support multiple teams.
+The information needed can be greatly augmented by creating guildes where the subject matter expert (SME) can “deputize” multiple people on what is required to meet policy.
+Guilds utilize published standards and provide a dedicated channel of communication to the SME greatly simplifying and speeding up the approval process.